stefanbesler/struckig/README.md

     - [ ] (python.cpp) - no need
     - [ ] velocity-step1.cpp
     - [ ] velocity-step2.cpp
+- [ ] The original code is rather functional, which TwinCAT ST doesn't benefit from a lot, rewrite to OOP where needed
 - [ ] Manual testing
 - [ ] Implement unit tests with TcUnit-Runner or use TcUnit-Wrapper to put aside this dependency
     - [ ] otg-test.cpp - for string this should be sufficient